alexzheng42/sDMD/README.md

 **Flag**        | **Description**
 ------------ | ---------
 -nodist      | [yes] Default is yes, if absent.
-Otherwise, the program will NOT distribute the preset temperature to each replica.
+Otherwise, the program will NOT distribute the preset <br>temperature to each replica.
 Use this flag if users would like to extend/restart the simulation.
 -f           | follow the file name of the REMD configuration file -args        | flags used in each individual replica
 <br>